What is Backlinking?

 Benefits Of Backlinking

 While we have just discussed the consumer-facing benefit of backlinking, which is relatively straightforward, the business-side benefits are more varied and somewhat more nuanced.
 You see, a backlink is similar to a reference or a citation of scholarly works such as journal articles and books of reference.
 Authors and publications of scholarly works gain acclaim (and by extension, future funding for their research) by having their peer-reviewed works referenced in subsequent publications.
-Each reference is seen as an endorsement to the value of the work and serves to elevate the author to a position of authority in that particular arena.
+Each reference is seen as an endorsement of the value of the work and serves to elevate the author to a position of authority in that particular arena.
+In an SEO strategy, backlinking can provide a similar benefit in a Google search.

 Backlinking And SEO Value